gchure/phd/src/chapter_01/section_06_conclusion.md

 coli* proteome.** (A) The total proteome mass of the five major annotated COG categories is shown as a function of the experimental growth rate.
 Different marker shapes represent different data sets.
-(B) The fraction by mass of the protome dedicated to metabolic machinery plotted as a function of the total proteome mass dedicated to the processes of the central dogma.
+(B) The fraction by mass of the proteome dedicated to metabolic machinery plotted as a function of the total proteome mass dedicated to the processes of the central dogma.
 Different shapes correspond to the different data sets shown in (A).
 Color indicates increasing growth rate from yellow to dark blue.
 Data shown in this figure come from
-@peebo2015 (inverted triangles),  @li2014a (triangles) @schmidt2016 (circles)
+@peebo2015 (inverted triangles),  @li2014a (triangles), @schmidt2016 (circles),
 and @valgepea2013a (diamonds).
 The [Python code (`ch1_fig13.py`)](https://github.com/gchure/phd/blob/master/src/chapter_01/code/ch1_fig13.py) used to generate this figure can be accessed via the thesis [GitHub